Jersey Triad: Break up and aftermath

 The group broke up shortly after Fall Brawl in September 1999, after Goldberg pinned Page.
 Diamond Dallas Page continued feuding with Hogan again, joining Sid Vicious and Rick Steiner in a team effort to take on Hogan, Sting, and Goldberg.
 Soon after that feud ended Page turned into a hero again and feuded with both Kanyon and Bigelow before the year ended.
 Both Page and Bigelow feuded with Kanyon during his Chris "Champagne" Kanyon gimmick.

-Page and Kanyon would eventually reunite as a tag team in the World Wrestling Federation (WWF) during the WCW Invasion storyline, as they were both members of the Alliance in 2001.
+Page and Kanyon would reunite as a tag team in the World Wrestling Federation (WWF) during the WCW Invasion storyline, as they were both members of the Alliance in 2001.
 The pair held the WWF Tag Team Championship once.

-Bam Bam Bigelow passed away in 2007 from an accidental drug overdose, also complicated by heart disease.
-Chris Kanyon, struggling with depression and bipolar disorder, committed suicide by overdose in 2010.
-This leaves Page the only surviving member of the group, who has become immensely successful with his DDP Yoga programs (formerly Yoga for Regular Guys).
-His recovery from back and spinal injuries through yoga allowed him to compete in WWE’s Royal Rumble match in 2015, as well as his final match in All Elite Wrestling in 2020.
-He remains retired from the ring, focusing on his DDP Yoga brand.